Frequently Asked Questions (FAQ)

 Every person who staffs our truck is a volunteer.
 Volunteers who can move heavy furniture are in limited supply and we are fortunate that we receive many phone calls offering items for donation.
 If we could have our truck on the road more hours per day, we could be more timely in scheduling appointments.
 That is why finding more volunteers who can work on the truck is always a priority.

 If you can bring your items to our facility in Reading, we will do everything possible to accommodate your schedule.
-If you have a large number of items to drop off, please call a couple of days in advance (781-944-9797) to let us know.
+Currently, during COVID-19 restrictions, all drop-offs are by appointment only.
+Please call (781) 944-9797 to schedule an appointment.

-There are some items you do not take, like electronics, toys and clothing.
-Couldn’t people in need use these things?
+There are some items you do not take, like electronics, toys, and clothing.
+Couldn’t people in need to use these things?

 Mission of Deeds sounds like an interesting organization.
 How can I learn more about you?

-The resources on this website are just a start, you’ll also find a selection of PDF files.
-If you still have questions or need more information, you can send us an email: firstname.lastname@example.org or call: (781) 944.9797.
+The resources on this website are a great start.
+If you still have questions or need more information, you can send us an email: firstname.lastname@example.org or call: (781) 944-9797.

-One of the best ways to learn more about us is to visit us.
-We love to have visitors and we will give you a tour of our facility.
-You may see us in the process of helping a client and you will meet some of our volunteers and staff.
+Prior to COVID-19 restrictions one of the best ways to learn more about us was to visit us.
+We loved to have visitors and to give tours of our facility.
+We hope to resume these tours in the future.

 In what cities and towns will the Mission of Deeds pick up donated items?